NORTH FORK AMERICAN RIVER COUNTRY: An Intrepid Exploration of New York Canyon: A Vast Speck of Paradise Deep in the Tahoe National Forest

 From the Chert Dome, which forms the base of the ridge, we began climbing, easy going at first, and triumphant at each crest.
 After an hour of slogging up and over apartment-size boulder outcrops, and through leg-wrecking manzanita brush, we crested about five times, and I was starting to flag.
 I never once doubted Russell’s route-finding abilities, however, and trusted his every directional sense.

 Sure enough, 2.14 miles later, the final three-fifths of a mile over refreshing snowpack, we emerged on the road – a most welcome sight! – right near the car.
-It was an exhilarating day of hiking, bushwhacking and exploring deep in the heart of a wilderness area not many get to appreciate.

 I truly feel privileged to be witness to such a place and thank Russell for putting up with all my whining, moaning, and complaining about "being lost" and "dead tired".